-Image analysis software (MATLAB) has been developed to automatically extract otolith contour curves and calculate 60x4 Elliptic Fourier Coefficients from one or two herring sagittal otoliths per image in batches with more than 1000 images.
+Image analysis software (MATLAB) has been developed to automatically extract otolith contour curves and calculate 60x4 Elliptic Fourier Coefficients from one or two herring sagittal otoliths per image in batches with more than 10000 images.

-From 2009 and on otolith shape analysis has been used as a supplementary method to increase sample size for estimating stock proportions of NSAS and WBSS in the mixing areas of Division IIIa.
+From 2009 and on otolith shape analysis has been used as a supplementary method to increase sample size for estimating stock proportions of NSAS and WBSS in the mixing areas of Division 3.a.
 For each assessment year individual population identity has been established by OM visual inspection and used as a baseline for assignment of shape characteristics to the involved stock components.
-A baseline of about 800-1200 otoliths with known hatch type has then been used as calibration in an age-structured discriminant analysis where additionally 3000-4000 otolith shapes have been assigned to one of the two hatch types using a combination of shape Elliptic Fourier Coefficients, otolith metrics, fish metrics, length, weight and maturity as well as longitude-latitude and seasonal parameters.
+A baseline of about 800-1200 otoliths with known hatch type has then been used as calibration in an age-structured (0, 1, 2, 3+ ringers) discriminant analysis where additionally 3000-4000 otolith shapes have been assigned to one of the two hatch types using a combination of shape Elliptic Fourier Coefficients, otolith metrics, fish metrics, length, weight and maturity as well as longitude-latitude and seasonal parameters (for more details on the shape analysis see the benchmark report and working documents therein, ICES 2018).